This page is designed to answer the following questions:

 - Put necessary policies and procedures in place to ensure safety – employees must have access to agreed ways of working that enable them to work in a safe and legal way

-- Provide necessary training – employers must provide health and safety training to their employees as well as relevant training on any tasks that they perform as part of their role (e.g. using a hoist, disposing of hazardous waste etc.) Training will also include acces to relevant information and supervision.
+- Provide necessary training – employers must provide health and safety training to their employees as well as relevant training on any tasks that they perform as part of their role (e.g. using a hoist, disposing of hazardous waste etc.) Training will also include access to relevant information and supervision.

 - Provide PPE for free – employers must provide their employees with any PPE that they require to carry out their roles for free